 Admitted to hospital

-The GP was concerned so, on that Friday 22nd January 2016, we were referred to Peterborough hospital and admitted.
-Blood tests, examinations and X-rays didn’t really assist as they all seemed pretty normal and not consistent with the child who presented in agony and looking awful.
+The GP was concerned so, on 22 January 2016, we were referred to Peterborough hospital and admitted.
+Blood tests, examinations and X-rays didn’t really assist as they all seemed pretty normal and not consistent with the child who presented in agony and looked awful.

 The stay in hospital was particularly distressing for Isaac.
-He hated it, he hated any procedure, any doctor or nurse speaking with him and was generally miserable and more and more grumpy!
-Not just that, but seemed to be getting more unwell.
+He hated it.
+He hated any procedure, any doctor or nurse speaking with him and was generally miserable and more and more grumpy!
+He also seemed to be getting progressively unwell.
 The complete opposite of his normal self.

 The ultrasound scan again showed nothing wrong.
 His blood test results were all still normal except for a marker showing he had either an infection or inflammation that seemed to be getting worse.
 So an MRI was arranged for the whole of his back to try once and for all to work out what was going on.